Cannabis flowers on private prescription: costs and reimbursement

 In addition to the factors mentioned above, other aspects can also influence the costs:

-Private cannabis prescription
+Private prescription cannabis

-Definition and differences to health insurance prescriptions
+Definition and differences to cash register prescriptions

-Prescription process by the doctor
+Process of prescription by the doctor

-The need for a doctor's prescription
+Need for a doctor's prescription

 A doctor's prescription is essential for the legal purchase of cannabis flowers or products.
 Pharmacies are not allowed to dispense medicinal cannabis without such a prescription.
 The doctor must specify the exact type, quantity and dosage of cannabis in the prescription.
 This prescription is issued on a special narcotics prescription (BtM prescription), as cannabis is classified as a narcotic.